 Karen Grunow-Hårsta, Ph.D.

-Karen Grunow-Hårsta, PhD, is a senior lecturer and Chair of the department of English and Academic Writing at Anglo-American University.
+Karen Grunow-Hårsta, PhD, serves as the dean of both the School of Humanities and Social Sciences and the School of Journalism, Media & Visual Arts at Anglo-American University.
+Karen is also a senior lecturer.
 She earned her PhD degree in Linguistics from UWM (Milwaukee) where she taught for 5 years.
 She has also taught and conducted research at Uppsala University, Sweden; Brock University, Canada; Middlesex and Wollongong Universities in Dubai, and at the Chinese University and Polytechnical University in Hong Kong as a postdoctoral fellow.

 She also holds an.
 M.A. in Art History and undergraduate degrees in literature and education.